Pacoima, Los Angeles: 2008

 In 2008, the city estimated that the population was 81,318 with a density of approximately 10,510 people per square mile.

 2010

 The 2010 U.S. census counted 103,689 residents in Pacoima's 91331 ZIP Code.
 The median age was 29.5, and the median yearly household income at that time was $49,842.

 Government and infrastructure

 Local

 The Los Angeles Police Department operates the Foothill Community Police Station in Pacoima.
 The Los Angeles Fire Department operates Fire Station 98 in Pacoima.
 The Los Angeles County Fire Department operates a department facility in Pacoima that houses, among others the Forestry Division, Air and Heavy Equipment and Transportation operations.

-County and federal
+County, state, and federal representation

 The Los Angeles County Department of Health Services operates the Pacoima Health Center which is located along Van Nuys Boulevard in Pacoima.

 The United States Postal Service Pacoima Post Office is located on Van Nuys Boulevard.

-Politically, Pacoima is represented by Tony Cárdenas in Congress, Caroline Menjivar in the State Senate, and Luz Rivas in the Assembly.